eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   ```

 - You might find yourself in a situation in which you want to use a centered
-  parameterization for a portion of your data set, but a non-centered
+  parameterization for a portion of your data set, but a noncentered
   parameterization for the rest of your data set (see below for what these
   parameterizations are).
 There's a useful idiom for you here: